 I used to think that if I practiced diligently enough, the nerves would disappear, and I’d be as cool and confident as great performers appear to be on stage.
 The reality, of course, is that simply practicing more doesn’t automatically translate into becoming a better performer.
 Hence, the need to shift our efforts towards more performance practice.

 The course is centered around 16 videos, which will walk you through the research, theory, and the application or “how-to” of strategies that top practicers use to maximize their progress.

 Each video averages 4 minutes in length, and none is longer than 11.
 So if you’ve ever had difficulty completing courses in the past, I’ve done my best to make it as easy as possible to progress through the lessons in easy-to-process, actionable, bite-sized chunks.

 The other main component of the course are the printable “Practice Challenges.”

-Well, I’ve often had the experience of reading about an interesting concept or strategy in a book, but then, when it’s time to actually put it into action, things fizzle out.
-Like, I either waste a lot of time trialing and erroring and meandering my way around until I lose steam, or sometimes never even manage to get started, because I’m not sure where to begin.
+Well, have you ever had the experience of reading about an interesting concept or strategy in a book, and getting really excited about it, but when it’s time to actually put it into action, things fizzle out?
+Where you either get stuck trialing and erroring and spinning your wheels until you lose steam, or sometimes never even get started, because you’re not sure where to begin?